genestack/user-docs/docs-rework/odm-api/contribute/transformations/single-cell/transformation-process-reference.md

 4. Fill missing values (`columns_to_fill_missing_values`)
 5. Set constant values (`set_column_value`)

 After explicit column operations, attribute name standardisation is applied: column names are mapped to ODM canonical names where a mapping exists; non-standard names are converted to camelCase.
 Columns in `columns_to_preserve_name` are exempt.
-For the full mapping list, see `attribute-mapping-reference.md`.
+For the full mapping list, see [Attribute Mapping Reference](attribute-mapping-reference.md).

 **Cell metadata additional steps:**

-- **Required column validation:** `barcode` (unique cell identifiers — duplicates or missing values cause an error) and `batch` (SLP linking identifiers — missing values cause an error).
+- **Required column validation:** `barcode` (unique cell identifiers, duplicates or missing values cause an error) and `batch` (SLP linking identifiers, missing values cause an error).
 - **QC metric calculation:** number of counts, number of genes, percentage mitochondrial expression, and percentage ribosomal expression are added if not already present.
 Skipped when `add_qc_metrics: false` or when `dry_run: true`.

 **Feature metadata additional steps:**

 - **Gene ID mapping:** If gene names are absent and the `geneId` column is present, the pipeline infers the ID source (Ensembl or NCBI) and species, then adds a gene names column.
 The step can be skipped with `map_gene_ids_to_names: false`.
+For more details , see [Attribute Mapping Reference](attribute-mapping-reference.md#gene-id-to-name-mapping).

 ### 2.6 Storing data